scottdil/Microservice-A/README.md

 How to Request and Receive Data:
     The microservice server is written in python.
 You will need to set your environment to use python with grpc.
 Sounds like you have experience with gRPC in the past.
-    I will provide starting docs just incase The grpc quick start guide is a simple way to set up: https://grpc.io/docs/languages/python/quickstart/.
+    I will provide starting docs just in case.
+The grpc quick start guide is a simple way to set up: https://grpc.io/docs/languages/python/quickstart/.
 The grpc basic tutorial in python is also helpful: https://grpc.io/docs/languages/python/basics/.
     Swift gRPC tutorial: https://github.com/grpc/grpc-swift/blob/main/docs/basic-tutorial.md